evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

     <p>Email <a href="mailto:archie@evidence.dev">archie@evidence.dev</a>, including your login (GitHub username) and the plan you want to upgrade to.</p>
 </details>

-## Account Management
+### Account Management

 <details>
     <summary>How do I add a new viewer account to my project?</summary>
     <p>Log in to Evidence Cloud at <a href="https://evidence.app">evidence.app</a>, and select your project.
 Click on the <code>Users</code> tab, and enter the email address of the user you want to add.
-They will receive an email with login details.</p>
+They will receive an email with login details. </p>
+    <p>If you need more than 5 viewers, upgrade to a paid plan.</p>
 </details>

 <details>